-3. PEI priority population(s):
+PEI priority population(s):

-Mendocino County BHRS programs prioritize different PEI priority populations.
-Underserved cultural populations are prioritized within each project type.
-Several Mendocino County BHRS programs serve multiple PEI priority populations rather than choosing the top priority of PEI populations to develop targeted programs for that population.
+Of the PEI priority populations, Mendocino County Behavioral Health chose to identify programs that would serve multiple PEI priority populations rather than choosing the top priority of PEI populations to develop targeted programs for that population.
 Because the targeted programs are in areas that are more heavily populated by our underserved cultural groups, we are able meet the priority population objective in the community where the individuals reside, and in less stigmatizing environments.
-In fiscal years 18/19 -19/20, Mendocino County is using MHSA Reversion funds to expand additional PEI projects that will address underserved cultural populations.